AI as a General Purpose Technology: Transforming Business in the 21st Century

 Historical Context and Impact

-Three key technologies exemplify the characteristics and impact of general purpose technologies:
+Three key technologies exemplify the characteristics and impact of general purpose

 Defining Characteristics of General Purpose Technologies